 So far, the primary focus of StreamXpert® has been the analysis of MPEG-2 transport streams.
 With the release of version 2.3, OTT analysis adds a completely new mode to the tool’s capabilities.
 OTT streaming is rapidly establishing itself as a mainstream way to reach large audiences, with higher requirements for content availability and quality as a result.
 It is in the interest of broadcasters and operators to assure that manifest files on its servers are reachable, complete and correct and that the referred streams decode without problems.

-MPEG-DASH Manifest Data and Decoding
+MPEG-DASH Manifest Analysis and Decoding

 The OTT mode in StreamXpert includes decoding and visualization of the HTTP Smooth Streaming (MS-SSTR) and MPEG-DASH manifests in a new OTT Manifest tab.
 Additionally, MPEG-DASH decoding is supported for both on-demand and live streams containing AVC/H.264 video and AAC audio.
 It is possible to manually switch between all available profiles for decoding and verifying the quality.
 An engineer will be able to inspect manifests and check if all stream profiles decode as expected.